HenryHe0123/ACore/README.md

 # ACore

-This is a toy microkernel Unix-like operating system built from scratch, written in Rust.
+This is a simple RISC-V microkernel built from scratch, written in Rust.

+### Features

+- Microkernel Architecture (Process Manager in U-mode)
+- Virtual Memory with SV39
+- Bash-like Shell

 ### Quick Start